google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/add-breakpoints.markdown

   breakpoint:
     - Use manual breakpoints to pause script execution at a specific line of code
     - Use conditional breakpoints to pause when a specific condtion is met
     - You can set conditional breakpoints for when: a DOM node is inserted / modified / deleted, an XMLHttpRequest URL contains substring, a JavaScript event listener is fired, an exception is uncaught
 ---

 {% wrap content %}

 Breakpoints are one of the most effective ways to debug code.
-Breakpoints enable you to pause script execution and then investigate call stacks and the variable values at that particular moment in time.
+Breakpoints enable you to pause script execution and then investigate the call stack and variable values at that particular moment in time.
 There are two types of breakpoints at your disposal: manual and conditional.

 * Manual breakpoints are individual breakpoints that you set on a